CSU-KangHu/HiTE/README.md

 5. `unzip RepeatMasker_Lib.zip && mv RepeatMasker_Lib/* ./`

 ## <a name="code"></a>Code Structure
-HiTE performs recognition of LTR, Non-LTR, TIR, and Helitron transposons.
-The organizational structure of HiTE is as follows:
+The code structure of HiTE is organized as follows:
 ```shell
 Pipeline:
     ├──LTR: judge_LTR_transposons.py